 - 1 cup dairy or non-dairy unsweetened milk

-- 4 tablespoons olive or canola oil
+- 1/4 cup olive oil

 - 1 cup shredded cheddar cheese

-- 1 teaspoon ground black pepper
+- Dash of ground black pepper

 - Shred zucchini with a box grater into a colander or onto a sheet of cheesecloth.
 Squeeze some of the liquid out of the zucchini and set aside.